Meeting the Challenges of an Ageing Workforce

 Investing in initiatives that promote flexible working arrangements can benefit both older workers and employers.
 Funders can support pilot programs and research projects that explore the effectiveness of flexible work options.
 By demonstrating the benefits of these arrangements, they can encourage more businesses to adopt flexible practices.

-Generation’s Role in Supporting Older and Midcareer Professionals
+Generation Unites States Role in Supporting Older and Midcareer Professionals

-Tailored Training Through Employment Programmes
+Tailored Training Through Employment Programs

 Job Placement and Support

-Generation goes beyond training by offering job placement services and ongoing support.
+Generation United States goes beyond training by offering job placement services and ongoing support.
 We work closely with employers to match trained candidates with suitable job opportunities.
 This comprehensive approach ensures that older workers not only gain the necessary skills but also secure meaningful employment.

 Building Confidence and Community